arp242/transip-dynamic/README.markdown

 Then I moved to a country which doesn't seem to have decent ISPs, and now my IP address changes every week.

 I'd like to keep my home address accessible from the public internet.
-You need know when you might want to `ssh` home.
+You never know when you might want to phone home.
 So I wrote a script to automatically update the records.

 How to use it